pmorissette/bt/_sources/_themes/klink/docs/source/install.txt

 .. note::

-    Place your notebooks in your docs' source dir.
+    Place your notebooks in your docs' source dir. **Do not** give them the same name as another reST file as this file will be **overwriiten** when you call klink.convert_notebooks.

 Now all you have to do is use the **include** command to insert them into your docs.